|

 I had this problem the first time I tried to book a ticket (and so have several other travelers): my card was declined until I proved ownership.

-I had to email them asking what that was about, and they then asked me to send them a picture of my card (like that’s not something anyone could fake) then I could use my card to buy a ticket.
+I had to email them asking what that was about, and they then required a picture of my card (like that’s not something anyone could fake).
+After a manual review, they unblocked it for future use.

 Checking in and printing your ticket